Huhtiniemi mass grave: Later developments

 In 2005, Juha Portaankorva, a reporter for the Finnish Broadcasting Company, and the Lauri Törni Tradition Guild, planned to excavate the area, but this plan was delayed due to lack of time and money.
 Some excavations were conducted by the city of Lappeenranta in December 2005, but using a very harsh methodology (excavation machine) and only a few bone fragments were found.
 Thus it was seen appropriate that proper archaeological studies should be conducted at the site.

 The latest excavations were started by the University of Helsinki's Department of Archaeology and Forensic Department on 2 October 2006 funded by the Finnish Cultural Foundation.
 Soon afterward excavation team found fragments of human bones and shells, although most probably not connected to each other.

 Slightly later, on 17 October, it was reported that remains of at least 11 people, all male and aged early twenties to middle-aged, had been discovered in a mass grave within the Huhtiniemi camp ground.
 Bodies were all buried without coffins in a single row, lying on their backs.
 On a later date Finnish newspaper Ilta-Sanomat reported that another mass grave (of undetermined number of bodies) was located right next to the first one.
 Also a third, partly destroyed mass grave was located parallel to the other two.

-The police took officially over the investigations of the remains after the mass grave was located as there was the possibility that bodies might have been connected to 2nd world war events.
+The police officially took over the investigations of the remains after the mass grave was located as there was the possibility that bodies might have been connected to 2nd world war events.
 Police informed that the dating of the mass grave will be published in end of 2006.